Glimmers of cheer for Paris commuters on 26th day of strikes

 Just two Metro lines remained completely closed, compared to five that were closed on Friday.
 There were also improvements on other lines, although not a return to normal, as strikers stayed out for a 26th day.

-The disruptions and shutdowns have outlasted a 1995 transport workers strike, testing the will of President Emmanuel Macron to push through with plans to raise the official pension eligibility age to 64.
+The disruptions and shutdowns have outlasted a 1995 transport workers strike, testing the will of President Emmanuel Macron to push through with plans to raise the eligibility age for a full pension from 62 to 64.
 Macron argues the retirement overhaul would make the pension system fairer and keep it out of debt.

+Macron’s interior minister, Christophe Castaner, insisted Monday that the French public wants the government to press ahead with pension reform.
+Macron himself is expected to address the issue in a televised end-of-year address on Tuesday.